arwystli/imagepicker/readme.txt

 view/add/edit/delete anything.
 The directories under files/imagepicker are now stored under uid.
 Older systems should still run.
 See the configuration tab 'Validate Files'

+	Imagepicker external hook
+There is now an external hook in the upload submit function, called 'imagepicker_upload_extra'.
+So other modules can do things to images.
+It passes the new image id using the Drupal function module_invoke_all().